valerino/es-vscraper/readme.md

   --path [PATH]         path to the file to be scraped, or to a folder with
                         (correctly named) files to be scraped --sleep_no_hammer [SLEEP_NO_HAMMER]
-                        number of maximum seconds to sleep after each scrape when path refers to a folder.
-Default is 15 (random between 1 and 15) --strip_start     [STRIP_START]
+                        sleep random seconds (1-n) between each scraped entries when path refers to a folder.
+Default is 15 --strip_start [STRIP_START]
-                        strip characters from path starting from the given ones before using 'path' as search key (i.e. --path "./caesar the cat (eng)" --strip_start "(" searches for "caesar the cat") --folder_overwrite    if path refers to a folder, existing entries in gamelist.xml are overwritten.
+                        strip characters (until end) starting from the given ones, before using 'path' as search key (i.e. --path "./caesar the cat (eng)" --strip_start "(" searches for "caesar the cat") --folder_overwrite    if path refers to a folder, existing entries in gamelist.xml are overwritten.
 Default is to skip existing entries